-Rick Kreczmer has held numerous positions with Camfil APC, and currently serves as aftermarket sales manager.

-Camfil APC (www.camfilapc.com) is a global manufacturer of dust, fume and mist collection equipment and is part of Camfil, the largest air filter manufacturer in the world.
-For further information, contact (800) 479-6801 or (870) 933-8048, e-mail filterman@camfil.com, or visit www.camfilapc.com.
+Rick Kreczmer has held numerous positions with Camfil APC in the U.S. and Europe, and currently serves as aftermarket sales manager.
+Camfil APC is a leading manufacturer of dust collection equipment and is part of Camfil, the largest air filter manufacturer in the world.
+Kreczmer can be reached at 800-479-6801, 870-933-8048, or filterman@camfil.com.